ifcb-utopia/.github/profile/README.md

 Currently you can find several repos, described below, with code that may be useful for processing IFCB data and exploring the use of CNNs for IFCB image classifcation.
 Please note that we have ongoing development of these resources.

+## Plankton Image Validation Optimization Toolkit (PIVOT)
+[PIVOT](https://github.com/chandlerault/PIVOT) is a Streamlit app that was developed by a team from the University of Washington's Data Science Masters program.
+It provides a solution for efficient evaluation by a user of CNN-labeled plankton images, which is useful both for assessing the accuracy of a CNN deployed on new datasets, and for acquiring more validated labeled images for use in CNN model tuning.
+Currently, PIVOT interfaces with Microsoft AzureSQL database and Azure blob storage.

 ## End-to-end workflow
 We are working to improve and refine our end-to-end processing of IFCB data to go from raw to classified, specifically for broad taxonomic classification of open-ocean data.
 You can view the document with instructions for the latest version of the step-by-step workflow [here](https://docs.google.com/document/d/1v78DhgiWB4M0M7qYaxqjW88OlVZ1Z9LHt92v0wSv8gg/edit?usp=sharing).